paula0389/RepData_PeerAssessment1/PA1_template.md

 In loading the data for the project, I use the read.csv() function to read in the designated csv file.
 I used the str() function to determine the class types of the data.

-For this assignment, the first step is to load the data file "activity.csv" by read.csv

-In loading the data for the project, I use the read.csv() function to read in the designated csv file.
-I used the str() function to determine the class types of the data.

 ```r
 cls = c("integer", "character", "integer")